jgkamat/buzzmobile/README.md

 2. Flip the switch inside to turn the car on
 3. Ensure all e-stops are disabled.
 (Red buttons on front and back in out position and enabled via remote)
 4. Press the green button to start the motors (Car is now live)

-5. The car starts in START mode where it receives no information.
+The car starts in START mode where it receives no information.
 It must be switched to MANUAL or AUTO for it to drive.
-6. See "Manual Mode Controls" for details on switching modes and operating the car.
+See 'Manual Mode Controls' for details on switching modes and operating the car.

 Manual Mode Controls